Work concluded on February 23rd, 1998 and revised afterwards.

 ... the marvelous web ...

-'cause we're asking for help
+and they will assist us 'cause we're asking for help

 -Björk, All Neon Like